 · Casual – don’t dress up!
 There’s no program, no sign-in sheet, and it’s an opportunity for all of us to chat, meet like-minded friends and talk over what’s going on in our world

 · “Dutch Treat” – everyone buys their own coffee/breakfast/whatever they want to eat or drink)

 · Scheduled for a Saturday morning in the months that the RWGM doesn’t have General Membership Meetings

-· Held at various locations around Milwaukee County (Panera, McDonald’s, if you have a place to suggest please let me know)
+· Held at various locations around Milwaukee County (Denny’s this time, if you have a place to suggest please let me know)

 · A great opportunity to introduce your friends to Republican Women!

 Bring a friend.
 RSVP are not required, but are helpful to assure we have enough tables and seats for everyone.
 To RSVP, please email Darlene at firstname.lastname@example.org

 at the RPMC Office 1488 S. 84th St. At 7:00 pm.

 Yours for Republican Victories,

 God, and man, and gay marriage, at Marquette University.